Chapter 5:

 “You don’t know?”

-You can’t just ask me what I want to do and not answer!
+You can’t just ask that kind of personal question without having an answer yourself!
 Come on, give me something more substantial!

-“Too soon to say, but definitely less pressure and more flexible than being a soldier.”
+“Too soon to say, but it’s definitely less pressure and more flexible than being a soldier.”

 I swear, half the people I encounter in this world have ties to the military.
 Just how serious is the monster and demon crisis in this isekai fantasy?